aljedaxi/zettel/pages/how_to_take_smart_notes.md

 what is the academic mode? a questioning / questing towards \?truth? interesting questions? if so---or if anything like it is so---such a mode must be spread throughout society. every question ever asked may and should be treated with dignity.

-the "good reader" is the reader who understands that a text is a system of purposeful [[Lichtung]]en and occlusions. the "poor reader" sees only that which is lit. the "good reader" is in "dialog" (their reading is dialectical), while the "poor reader" is listening.
+the "good reader" is the reader who understands that a text is a system of purposeful [[Lichtung]]en and occlusions. the "poor reader" sees only that which is lit.
+ -> the "good reader" is in "dialog" (their reading is dialectical), while the "poor reader" is listening.
+ -> to "see only that which is lit" is to subconsciously accept the author's system / TODO as a given

  an idea is a picture of an aesthetic.
 	-> a note is a picture of an idea?